Travel Charge Card Policy

 - Use the travel charge card appropriately, in accordance with HHS policy, other laws, and governmental regulations.

-- Contact their A/OPC for questions regarding use of the travel card.
+- Contact their agency/organization program coordinator for questions regarding use of the travel card.

 - Register for PaymentNet online access.

 - Track expenses while on travel in order to have accurate information for filing travel claims.